paulross/PythonExtensionPatterns/doc/sphinx/source/parsing_arguments.rst

     }

 This function is added to the module methods with the ``METH_NOARGS`` value.
-The Python interpreter will raise a ``TypeError`` in any arguments are offered.
+The Python interpreter will raise a ``TypeError`` on any arguments are offered to the function.

 .. code-block:: c